zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Vivian mentions “radiation” and “chemotherapy.”
 “Ra diation” (radiation) is the use of high energy that kills cancer cells and makes the tumors smaller.
 It’s a medical treatment.
 “Chemotherapy” (chemotherapy) is the use  of injections of chemicals, chemicals that are put into your body to kill the c ancer cells.

 Guy says, “You haven’t seen a single doctor yet and  you’re already planning for the worst.”
-Guy is saying you haven’t even talked t o one doctor and you already are “planning for the worst” – the worst possible c ase.
+Guy is saying you haven’t even talked to one doctor and you already are “planning for the worst” – the worst possible c ase.
 Vivian says, “Of course I am.
 I want to be mentally prepared for the bad news .”
 “To be mentally prepared” means that you think about a problem and are ready for the worst possible case of that problem or worst possible resolution of tha t problem, perhaps.

 Vivian says, “The doctor will do a biopsy, but I al ready know what the results will be.”
 A “biopsy” (biopsy) is a medical procedure whe re a small amount of your body is removed and tested – in this case, it would  be tested to see if you had cancer.
 Vivian says, “I’m just hoping the prognosis  will be good.”
 “Prognosis” (prognosis) is what a doctor thinks will happen to you with a certain disease.
 “Diagnosis” means the doctor identifies the problem .
 A “prognosis” is what the doctor thinks will happen to you.
 Will you continue  to live for the next 10 years?
 Will you die in six months?
 Those would be examples  of prognoses.
 It’s a prediction about what will happen to you in terms of your health.